Covid 19 coronavirus: Patient cried out for family before dying alone

 "So please, stay at home and hold on to your loved ones – I'm one of the lucky ones."

-Farley-Jones, who had no underlying health conditions, revealed that at one point he was so convinced he was going to die that he texted his fiancé Laura Wilson, 41, about the fact that he had never written a will.
+Farley-Jones, who had no underlying health conditions, revealed that at one point he was so convinced he was going to die that he texted his fiancee Laura Wilson, 41, about the fact that he had never written a will.

-The couple began showing coronavirus symptoms on the same day around two weeks ago, developing bad coughs and losing their sense of smell.
+The couple began showing coronavirus symptoms on the same day about two weeks ago, developing bad coughs and losing their sense of smell.

 Farley-Jones was rushed to hospital when he began struggling to breathe, and it emerged that he had developed pneumonia.